jessicadsewell/rfcs/mae-outreach-system/README.md

 ## Overview

 This RFC outlines the architecture and implementation plan for an insurance outreach platform.
-The system is designed as a microservices-based architecture with separate frontend applications, API gateway, and backend services.
+The system is designed as a microservices-based architecture with a single frontend Admin application, API gateway, and backend services.

 ## Architecture Summary

 The platform consists of:

-- **Frontend Applications**: Admin web interface and future member web/mobile apps
+- **Frontend Applications**: Admin web interface
 - **API Gateway**: Centralized entry point with JWT authentication
 - **Microservices**: Identity service and platform service for core business logic
 - **Datastores**: PostgreSQL databases with TypeORM and soft deletes